-This topic contains 6 replies, has 4 voices, and was last updated by Ucatsexas .
-1 month, 2 weeks ago.
+- This topic has 6 replies, 4 voices, and was last updated 4 years, 8 months ago by Ucatsexas ..

 My shoulders, hips, elbows (starting to get a bulge), knees, and ankles.
 For a while, it was thought I had more Rheumatoid Arthritis, but gout seems to be the main issue.
 Wonder if it has affected others like this.
 I am on Allopurinol and Colchicine (2xday).

 June 17, 2018 at 2:40 am #7163

 If your elbows (or any other place) are starting to get a bulge, it should be possible to make sure what is causing the problem by examining the bulge.

 If it’s gout, it sounds pretty severe.
 Gout is typically worst on the toe joints and the rheumatologist I’ve seen doesn’t think gout would normally affect shoulders (as opposed to the joints on the arms and legs).
 But if gout’s bad enough, I guess it could affect anything.
 What do your uric acid blood tests look like?